TIGERS-X Mission Patch

 Chapter 04 / Implication

 Rethinking How Medicine Is Made.
-Anywhere.
+On Earth and In Space.

 Chapter 05 / Operations